Buyer’s Guide: Mini Fridges

 Mini fridges typically rely on two basic cooling systems: compressor-powered or thermoelectric.
 We recommend fridges with compressor-powered cooling systems (the same system used by regular-sized fridges) since they maintain accurate temperatures better than thermoelectric units.

-The Danby Designer DCR044A2 receives consistently high marks for combining a large interior storage area with a compact exterior size.
-The unit received 4.1 out of 5 stars from Amazon shoppers, who call it a “good deal” and a “great beer fridge.”
-Standing just under 33 inches tall, the Danby has 4.4 cubic feet of refrigeration capacity and is Energy Star rated for efficiency.
-Interior features include a convenient beverage dispenser, mechanical thermostat, push-button defrosting system, adjustable shelves, a full-width freezer, and space for tall bottles.
-Wirecutter, which named the Danby Designer DCR044A2 the “best mini fridge,” raves about the built-in nine-egg tray and slide-out tray.
-But The Sweethome also warns that the freezer unit fluctuates temperature– a common problem in mini fridges that can result in freezer burn and unsafe temperatures for long-term meat storage.
-Thanks to the mini fridge’s smooth back, homeowners can position it directly against a wall.
-Available on Amazon.
+The Danby Compact Refrigerator gets high marks from us for combining a large interior storage area with a compact exterior size.
+Standing just under 33 inches tall, the Danby has 4.4 cubic feet of refrigeration capacity and is Energy-Star rated for efficiency.
+Interior features include a convenient beverage dispenser, a mechanical thermostat, a push-button defrosting system, adjustable shelves, a full-width freezer, and space for tall bottles.
+One last small-but-important detail: Because it has a smooth back, you can position this mini fridge directly against the wall.

-For those looking for a small cube-style mini fridge, the Midea WHS-65LB1 fits the bill.
+For those looking for a small cube-style mini fridge, this one fits the bill.
 At 19 inches tall and 18.5 inches wide, the unit can slide easily underneath a desk, countertop, or cabinet.
 And, despite its small size, the fridge boasts 1.6 cubic feet of storage—enough to fit more than a case of soda.
-The unit also comes with a separate chiller compartment, which is half the width of the fridge; even with the temperature fluctuations typical to this style of mini fridge, it’s handy for short-term storage of frozen dinners.
-Amazon shoppers awarded it a 4.0 out of 5 stars, calling it “perfect,” “lightweight,” and “quiet.”
-Available on Amazon.
+The unit also comes with a separate chiller compartment, which is half the width of the fridge.
+Even better is that the Midea is lightweight and quiet—just what you want from an appliance whose whole purpose is to be convenient and out of the way.